Killer Era

 1973, Warner Brothers, WB 16296

 Halo Of Flies was subject to a release in Holland only after gaining a cult following through continual radio play.
-Released 2 years after Killer (and therefore also after the subsequent School's Out and Billion Dollar Babies albums) the cover text proudly boasts that the song was 'Number 8 in Radio Veronicas Top 100 of all time, 1973'.
+Released two years after Killer (and therefore also after the subsequent School's Out and Billion Dollar Babies albums) the cover text proudly boasts that the song was 'Number 8 in Radio Veronicas Top 100 of all time, 1973'.

 This 7" vinyl single features 'Palm Tree' Warner Brothers labels, comes in a paper sleeve and includes Halo Of Flies on Side A and Under My Wheels on Side B (both from the Killer album).
+The fact they managed to shoe-horn the full 8:22 length album version of Halo Of Flies was some achievement and it must be one of the longest 7" tracks every pressed!

-For the School's Out era click here.
+For the School's Out era Click Here.